USU Vehicle Use and Authorization

 - At least two estimates of repair

-The insurance recovery check will usually be sent directly to the other vehicle owner who should arrange and pay for repair.
+The insurance recovery check will usually be sent directly to the other vehicle owner, who should arrange payments for the repair.

 Other Driver at Fault -- USU vehicle